Rampart (film): Plot

-When Brown next meets Hartshorn to give him a cut of the money from the card game, he asks for the source of Hartshorn's tip about the game.
-He suspects that he was set up again.
+When Brown next meets Hartshorn to give him a cut of the money from the card game, he asks for the source of Hartshorn's tip, suspecting he was set up again.
 Hartshorn refuses to name his source.
 Brown then meets with General in a parking lot to make sure that he will not testify about witnessing the shooting.
-The next day, an investigator with the District Attorney, Kyle Timkins (Cube) surveils Brown, who confronts him.
+The next day, an investigator with the district attorney, Kyle Timkins, surveils Brown, who confronts him.
 Brown insists that he is not a racist, merely a misanthrope.

 Brown grows increasingly paranoid and reliant on drugs as the pressure on him mounts.
 He pulls a gun on Hartshorn and accuses him of setting him up.
 The elderly man scuffles with Brown until he has a heart attack.
 Instead of calling an ambulance, Brown leaves him to die.
 Back at the hotel, Brown's two daughters drop off some dry cleaning at his room, and he confesses to his younger daughter that everything she has heard about him is true.

 Brown summons Timkins to a meeting and tapes a confession in front of him.
-He admits that he has been a dirty cop, and that in 1987, he killed a business acquaintance.
+He admits that he has been a dirty cop, and that in 1987 he killed a business acquaintance.
 He justified the murder because he knew the man was a serial rapist, which is why he got away with the extrajudicial killing.
 Timkins refuses the confession, insisting that he will arrest Brown for his most recent murder.
 The film ends with Brown revisiting his family and staring at his elder daughter on the front porch before disappearing into the night.

 Cast

+Production

+In an interview with The Playlist, Harrelson said he lost 30 pounds to prepare for the role of Dave Brown, stating "a part of it was that I felt like he would have this relationship to food which is very similar to his relationship with women."
+Harrelson also accompanied two LAPD officers as part of his research.
+Harrelson's take on the character was the following: "He can't really accept love, and if the food were representative of love.
+It's his inability to take that affection and nourishment."
+He added, "I would say if one emotion that is most at play with Dave Brown it would be paranoia.
+So that emotion was kind of with me quite a bit during the filming."

+Harrelson commented, "I had a period where I saw an early cut of the movie and didn't go for it, mainly because it was so different from the script and what we shot."

+Filming

+Rampart was filmed over 35 days in the Los Angeles area, including communities actually served by the Rampart precinct.
+To draw emotional performances out of his actors, director Oren Moverman eschewed rehearsals, did fewer than five takes for most scenes, and encouraged improvisation.